threefoldtecharchive/jumpscaleX_core/docs/Installation/README.md

 specify secret passphrase please::
 ```

-This passphrase is a one time pass phase which you do not have to remember.
-It is used to encrypt the see key in the container.
+This passphrase is a one-time pass phase which you **do not** have to remember.
+It is used to encrypt the seed key in the container.
 Enter any random phrase or word (twice).

-Next you will see a lot of output scrolling by which is the process of actually implementing the jumpscale libraries in the local container python install.
+After doing this you will see a lot of output scrolling by which is the process of actually implementing the jumpscale libraries in the local container python install.
 This will at some point in time be hidden for you as it performs no real function.

 After a while you will see this:
 ```bash